jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## Method Negotiation

-As is true for any negotiated EAP protocol, NAK packets used to suggest an alternate authentication method are sent unprotected and, as such, are subject to spoofing.
+As is true for any negotiated EAP protocol, NAK packets used to suggest an alternate EAP authentication method are sent unprotected and, as such, are subject to spoofing.
 During unprotected EAP method negotiation, NAK packets may be interjected as active attacks to negotiate down to a weaker form of authentication, such as EAP-MD5